jackyzha0/quartz/content/posts/medium/2017-06-06_A-Look-at-the-BAT-Token-Distribution-bb3bcb92748f.md

   Jesus H. Christ folks.
 I’ve put off doing this one a little bit, in part because I’m a bit depressed/disappointed/confused/? in the…
 date: '2017-06-06T01:35:25.855Z'
-categories: []
-keywords: []
+tags:
+- ICO Analysis
+- BAT
 slug: /@corpetty/a-look-at-the-bat-token-distribution-bb3bcb92748f
 ---

 Jesus H. Christ folks.
 I’ve put off doing this one a little bit, in part because I’m a bit depressed/disappointed/confused/? in the direction this is headed.
 As always, I’ll leave my opinions until the end, so those of you who are strictly reading for the data herein can click “close” when I start ranting.

 The [Basic Attention Token](https://basicattentiontoken.org/index.html) ICO, lead by Brendan Eich, is an attempt to tokenize human attention on the internet.
-The ICO was certainly highly anticipated by the community, which I believe exacerbated the trends we’ve been seeing from the ICO space, as shown by my previous articles covering the [Gnosis](https://keepingstock.net/a-look-at-the-gnosis-dutch-auction-distribution-25c2ccac2d9d), [TokenCard](https://medium.com/the-bitcoin-podcast-blog/a-look-at-the-tokencard-ico-investor-distribution-cddeb6f534f9), and [Aragon](https://medium.com/blockchannel/a-look-at-the-aragon-ico-investment-distribution-a78f601229d8) ICOs.
+The ICO was certainly highly anticipated by the community, which I believe exacerbated the trends we’ve been seeing from the ICO space, as shown by my previous articles covering the [Gnosis](./2017-04-24_A-Look-at-the-Gnosis-Dutch-Auction-Distribution-25c2ccac2d9d.md), [TokenCard](./2017-05-02_A-Look-at-the-TokenCard-ICO-Investor-Distribution-cddeb6f534f9.md), and [Aragon](./2017-05-18_A-Look-at-the-Aragon-ICO-Investment-Distribution-a78f601229d8.md) ICOs.
 Go read them, this one will cover that same information, and a bit more.

 Here is the summary on the ICO specifics: